Mouchnino/moneyguru/help/en/faq.rst

     Rather than having reports which you have to configure (or find out which pre-configured report is the right one), your important financial data (net worth, profit) is constantly up-to-date and "in your face".
 This allows you to constantly make informed decision rather than doing so periodically. moneyGuru also has a very efficient :doc:`navigation <basics>` and :doc:`editing <editing>` system, a strong support for :doc:`currencies <currencies>` and a system based on double-entry bookkeeping.

-.. topic:: What are the demo limitations of moneyGuru?

-    None, moneyGuru is `Fairware <http://open.hardcoded.net/about/>`__.

 .. topic:: How to I specify the currency of an amount?

     Just write down the currency ISO code in front of it or after it, like "42 eur" or "pln 42".